daniyar15/hireme-server-1/README.md

 Post = {
   id,
-  company,                 // is company (true - author is company, false - author is user) author,                  // company id for company or user id for user title, text, jobOffers,               // list of JobOfferInfo
+  company,                 // is company (true - author is company, false - author is user)
+  author: {
+      id,                  // company id for company or user id for user name                 // fullname for user or company name for company }
+  title,
+  text,
+  jobOffers,               // list of JobOfferInfo